EWC Logo

 The Committee’s findings

-The Committee (supported by an independent legal adviser throughout) considered the evidence provided to it and whether, if proven, the allegations amounted to misconduct.
+The Committee (supported by an independent legal adviser throughout) considered the evidence provided to it and whether the public would find that the allegations amounted to unacceptable professional conduct.

-The Committee decided to impose a Prohibition Order.
-This means registration is removed indefinitely and the individual can no longer practice in Wales in their category of registration.
-The Committee determined the registrant could not apply to be re-considered as eligible for registration for a period of five years.
+A prohibition order means registration is removed indefinitely and the individual is no longer eligible to practice in Wales.
+The Committee determined the registrant could not apply to be re-considered as eligible for registration for a period of two years.

 Code of Professional Conduct and Practice

-In this case, the individual was in breach of the following principles from the Code.
+In this case, the individual was in breach of several principles from the Code, including:

-1.4 have a duty of care for learners’ moral and educational well-being
+1.4 have a duty of care for learners’ safety, physical, social, moral and educational well-being:

 4.2 know, understand and comply with current policies, procedures and guidelines which are relevant to their practice